WordPress/gutenberg/packages/components/src/dimension-control/README.md

 DimensionControl
 =============================

 `DimensionControl` is a component designed to provide a UI to control spacing and/or dimensions.
-It is intended for use within the editor `InspectorControls` sidebar.

 ## Usage